RidleyB/sen/content/_characters/luca-del-vecchio.md

   - element_title: "Eyes"
     element: ""

-blurb: "Son of Marco and Sofia Del Vecchio.
-Savvy in business and trade.
-Manages the investments and deals with outside business partners under supervision of his father."
+blurb: "A younger member of the Del Vecchio family, Luca has taken to finance and trade with sharp instinct.
+He works closely with his father Marco and uncle Alessandro to maintain the family’s commercial footing."
 ---

 {% capture relationships_text %}